Robinlovelace/smsim-course/data.md

 ---
-title: Input data
+layout: base
-layout: courseAbout
+title: Input data for the course
 ---

 All of the input data used in this course is publicly available, helping to ensure that the results are reproducible and accessible to